Schmiddiii/qute-cookie-block/README.md

 Copy the folder `cookie-blockers` to the data directory of qutebrowser.

 You can also take the binary and folder from the `Releases` tab, but they might outdated.

+## Installation of a blocklist
+This program supports blocklists/filterlists, that are written for [ublock origin](https://ublockorigin.com/).
+To do that, download the blocklist you want (I recommend [this one](https://github.com/easylist/easylist/blob/master/easylist_cookie/easylist_cookie_general_hide.txt)), rename it to `blocklist.txt` (important!) and put it in your qutebrowser data directory under `cookie-blockers` in (`~/.local/qutebrowser/` in Linux).

+Note that currently only very basic features of the blocklists are supported.

 # Running
 Run this script by executing `:spawn --userscript qute-cookie-block` in qutebrowser.